 We apply stringent controls to our global network of distributors, and have a dedicated team of specialists who operate internationally in conjunction with governments and customs and excise authorities to disrupt the supply and sales of illicit product.

-Our anti-illicit trade activity is increasingly directed against counterfeiting, which is a growing issue for a range of consumer goods’ industries.
+Our anti-illicit trade activity is largely directed against counterfeiting, which is a significant issue for a range of consumer industries.
 Our brands are manufactured to the highest standards and comply with all regulatory requirements.
 Counterfeit products do not comply with these requirements and deprive smokers of the quality and taste they associate with their favourite brands.

 Retailers and consumers should only buy tobacco products from legitimate sources.

-We also monitor research in all areas relevant to a tobacco company, including mechanisms of the diseases associated with smoking.
 We consider requests for funding and make some limited contributions in this area.
-We do not seek to influence the results or the publication of such research.
+We do not seek to influence the results or the publication of such research, and invite critique of our science through the process of peer-review in international scientific journals, as well as the regular presentation of our research at international conferences.